softwareventures/revolut-feed/README.md

 # revolut-feed

-Experimental feed of transactions from Revolut
+Experimental feed of transactions from Revolut.

+**This project is OBSOLETE.
+Crunch implemented their own transaction feed via Open Banking API, which is compatible with Revolut.**

 ## Setup